 Scott’s Toy Box: Resolve to Play as a Family

-Each month for a couple of years now, I’ve set out to find toys and games that your children would love to play with.
+Each month for a couple of years now, I’ve set out to find toys and games that your children would love.
 But the excitement over the new always tends to die down, and excitement over the next replaces it.
-So this month I’m taking off introducing the next toys your child will ask for and instead proposing a resolution to add to your list for the New Year.
+So this month I’m taking off with introducing the next toys your child will ask for and instead proposing a resolution to add to your list for the New Year.
 This year, resolve to play as a family with the toys I write about.
 Here are ideas to help make this resolution stick.

-One way to waste time is trying to find a game to play.
-Cut out this waste by finding ways to organize your games so that they are easy to find and are accessible.
+One way to waste time is by trying to find a game to play.
+Cut out this waste by finding ways to organize your games so that they are accessible and easy to find.
 Get a chest or trunk to store them in.
 Maybe display a couple of the family favorites in your living room and play from those.
-You can even have someone cycle them out with the rest of the family games.
+You can even have someone cycle them out.
 Also think about the storage inside each box.
 Some games come with great storage for each piece, while others seem to include a sorting “game” that comes before the real deal.
 An organizational system can be as simple as a rubber band around the cards or a bag that collects all the pawns.
 But don’t let the tedious task of setting up a game take away from the family playtime.